djirdehh/react-living-app/README.md

 <p><a href="http://www.citii.io" class="btn btn-primary btn-md">Launch App</a></p>
 </div>
 ---
-## citii.io
 <table>
 <tr>
 <td>
-citii.io is a React App that allows users to compare the cost of living between cities by taking into account rent, groceries, dining out costs, local purchasing power, etc.
+citii.io is a react app that allows users to compare the cost of living between cities
 </td>
 </tr>
 </table>